samufrank/sp500-tft-forecasting/results/attention_analysis/phase0_vs_phase1_comparison/README.md

    - Top time step: most-attended position in lookback window
 5. Detected shifts between consecutive periods using 4 signals

+**Note:** These results reflect models retrained with proper validation procedures.
+The tight entropy variance in both phases (0.05-0.06) indicates proper training convergence compared to earlier runs.

 #### Shift Detection Methodology
 Multi-signal approach - shift detected if any of the following fire: